 Plastic surgery is rising in popularity among Asian American populations, and breast augmentation is in the top three most common procedures being chosen.
-There are some notable differences between Asian women and other ethnicities, such as Caucasians and African Americans—a tendency to be shorter and slimmer overall, to have a lower body mass index, and for the breasts to be small, with large nipples but small areolas—that come into play when considering breast surgery.
+Asian breast augmentation is a unique because there are some notable differences between Asian women and other ethnicities, such as Caucasians and African Americans—a tendency to be shorter and slimmer overall, to have a lower body mass index, and for the breasts to be small, with large nipples but small areolas—that come into play when considering breast surgery.
 Asian women also have a relatively high incidence of developing an overly enlarged, rounded nipple, a deformity that is especially common after giving birth, and which can be corrected during breast augmentation surgery.
 Further, Asian women are prone to developing hypertrophic (raised) scars, as well as darkly pigmented scars.

 Dr. Usha Rajagopal discusses Asian Breast Augmentation: